 - The student may be subjected to sanctions imposed by Forsyth Tech, notwithstanding the fact the civil sanctions may not be imposed.

 - The Vice-President of Student Success Services or the Conduct Officer in his or her absence can immediately dismiss a student who is found in possession of a dangerous weapon or who otherwise in his or her estimation poses an immediate threat to the safety of the campus.

 A. Instructional Areas

 The burden of requesting re-entry to class, laboratory or clinical areas will be upon the student involved.
 Request for re-entry must be made in writing to the instructor before the next class meeting.
 If the instructor is uncomfortable readmitting the student to class, she or he should refer the student to the counseling staff.
-If the instructor does not readmit the student, the instructor will send a written report (approved by the division dean) to the student, the Provost and the conduct officer.
-If disciplinary action is warranted, the Vice President of Student Success Services will contact the conduct officer.
+If the instructor does not readmit the student, the instructor will send a written report (approved by the division Dean) to the student and the Conduct Officer.
+If disciplinary action is warranted, the Vice-President of Student Success Services will contact the Conduct Officer.

 B. Non-Instructional Areas